-The financial, economic and operational uncertainties and challenges will require the PCC and Constabulary to keep financial planning assumptions under constant review, to ensure that the financial position remains stable into the long-term and that increased efficiency is kept at the heart of these developments.
-The PCC and Constabulary are well equipped to meet these challenges as reflected in the Outstanding rating for Good Use of Resources by His Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS).
+The financial, economic and operational uncertainties and challenges will require the PCC and Constabulary to keep financial planning assumptions under constant review, to ensure that the financial position remains stable into the longterm and that increased efficiency is kept at the heart of these developments.
+The PCC and Constabulary are well equipped to meet these challenges.